selimanac/defold-uWebSockets/README.md

 This project is using [uWebsockets 0.14](https://github.com/uNetworking/uWebSockets/tree/v0.14) and its dependencies.

+Testing on MacOS 10.14.3, iOS 9.3.5

 ### Known problems

 - Currently MacOS and iOS only.
 Not support Windows and Android yet.
 - Using SSL (wss) cause crash
+- Not tested with 64 bit iOS devices

 ------